Townend, Dumbarton

 Townend is a moderate to large housing suburb (area) in Dumbarton, Scotland.
 It stretches from Dumbarton Central Station to Barloan Toll, and to Round Riding Rd to the east.

-It has a mix of residential houses, private and council lets.
-In the area is the set of River City, a BBC Television Drama.
-Dumbarton Common is situated in Townend, adjacent to the Broadmeadow Industrial Estate and The Meadow Centre, including the town's swimming bath, sauna, and fitness suite.
+The area has a mix of residential houses, private and council lets.
+In the area is the set of River City, a BBC Television soap opera.
+Dumbarton Common is in Townend, next to the Broadmeadow Industrial Estate and The Meadow Centre, which has the town's swimming bath, sauna, and fitness suite.